01 Our privacy statement

 05 Our records of data processes

-We handle records of all processing of personal data in accordance with the obligations established by the GDPR (Article 30), both where we might act as a controller or as a processor.
-In these records, we reflect all the information necessary in order to comply with the GDPR and cooperate with the supervisory authorities as required (Article 31).
+We handle records of all processing of personal data in accordance with the obligations established by the UK GDPR, both where we might act as a controller or as a processor.
+In these records, we reflect all the information necessary in order to comply with the UK GDPR and cooperate with the supervisory authorities as required.

 06 Security measures

 We process your personal data in a manner that ensures their appropriate security, including protection against unauthorised or unlawful processing, accidental loss, destruction or damage.
-We use appropriate technical or organisational measures to achieve this level of protection (Article 25(1) and 32 GDPR).
+We use appropriate technical or organisational measures to achieve this level of protection.